-In Fig.~\ref{fig:M_R_rho}, solving numerically the general relativistic two-fluid TOV equations \eqref{2fTOV_a} and \eqref{2fTOV_b}, we show the total gravitational mass $M_{tot}$ of the dark matter-admixed white dwarfs (DAWD) as a function of the central density $\rho_{cOM}$ of the ordinary matter component (left panels) and as a function the radius $R_{OM}$ of the ordinary matter distribution (right panels).
-The top panels correspond to a dark matter particle mass of $m_\chi = 1\,\mathrm{GeV}$, while the bottom panels show results for $m_\chi = 10\,\mathrm{GeV}$.
-Each curve represents a stellar sequence with a fixed value of the dark matter number fraction $y_\chi$.
+In Fig.~\ref{fig:M_R_rho}, solving numerically the general relativistic two-fluid TOV equations \eqref{2fTOV_a} and \eqref{2fTOV_b}, we show the total gravitational mass $M_{tot}$ of the DM-admixed white dwarfs (DAWD) as a function of the central density $\rho_{cOM}$ of the ordinary matter component (left panels) and as a function the radius $R_{OM}$ of the ordinary matter distribution (right panels).
+The top panels correspond to a DM particle mass of $m_\chi = 1\,\mathrm{GeV}$, while the bottom panels show results for $m_\chi = 10\,\mathrm{GeV}$.
+Each curve represents a stellar sequence with a fixed value of the DM number fraction $y_\chi$.
 The solid portions of the curves indicate stellar configurations that are stable against electron capture, while the dashed portions denote configurations that are unstable.
-The diamond symbol on each curve marks the threshold) gravitational mass $M^*(y_\chi)$ for electron capture, i.e. the DAWD configuration having a central density $\rho_{c\,OM}$ of ordinary matter equal to the threshold density $\rho^*$ for electron capture on the nucleus $^A_ZX$.
+The diamond symbol on each curve marks the threshold gravitational mass $M^*(y_\chi)$ for electron capture, i.e. the DAWD configuration having a central density $\rho_{c\,OM}$ of ordinary matter equal to the threshold density $\rho^*$ for electron capture on the nucleus $^A_ZX$.

 In the case of electron capture on $^{20}\mathrm{Ne}$

 $\rho^*(^{20}\mathrm{Ne}) = 6.82 \times 10^{9}\, \mathrm{g/cm^3}$ (see Table~\ref{tab:tab1}).
 Notice that the produced $^{20}\mathrm{F}$ undergoes subsequent a EC